keeks-mtl/memory-match/README.md

 - If you click twice on a pair of cards you've already matched then you can match them again.
 #### Fix
 - removed the click listener to the cards when they've been matched

+### Change difficulty Bug
+#### Bug
+- If you start playing and then click on a difficulty button it reshuffles the cards and changes the difficulty setting but doesn't reset the counters to zero.
+#### Fix
+- Changed the function called at the end of the difficulty function to resetGame() instead of shuffleCards().

 ## Deployment